-We’ll answer those three questions and six more in this breakdown of everything you need to know about founders and co-founders.
+We’ll answer the above questions and six more in this breakdown of everything you need to know about founders and co-founders in order to ensure your company's success.

-A founder is a person who comes up with an idea and then transforms it into a business or startup.
-Founders can set up a business on their own, or they can do it with others.
+A founder is a person who comes up with an idea (hopefully a profitable idea) and then transforms it into a new business or startup.
+Founders can set up a business on their own, or they can do it with others (what we call co-founders).
 For example, Larry Page is a founder of Google.

 If a founder sets up a company with other people, they are both a founder and a co-founder.
 So Larry Page is not only Google’s founder, but also a co-founder with Sergey Brin.
 Co-founder is a term that exists to give equal credit to multiple people who start a business together.